 Limpness of the entire body and no movements in response to pain are the worst possible response.
 They indicate severe dysfunction in the central nervous system (brain and spinal cord).
 However, if muscle tone and movements return, the cause may be a reversible one, such as a sedative overdose.

-Automatic reflexes Reflexes When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more in specific parts of the body are checked by maneuvers, such as striking the joints with a reflex hammer.
+Automatic reflexes Reflexes When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more in specific parts of the body are checked by maneuvers, such as striking the joints with a reflex hammer.
 Doctors check for differences in the strength of reflexes in different parts of the body.
 This information sometimes helps them identify which areas of the brain are not functioning normally.

 All automatic reflexes are normal if unresponsiveness is caused by a psychiatric disorder that does not impair consciousness.